 – a bank;

-– ATM (gives out only rufiyaas; when taking out cash, the service fee is 100 ryfiyaas, and it does not matter how much money you’re going to take out);
+– ATM (your can withdraw rufies only, the service fee is 100 ryfiyaas, and it doesn’t matter how much money you’re going to take out);

 – a branch office of the mobile network operator.
 Here you can also buy a SIM-card with mobile internet, however there is free Wi-Fi in every guest house.

 – a hospital.
-You can apply there for help in case you have got a minor illness.
-Otherwise you’ll have to go to Male by speedboat.
+They can help you in a case if you have got a minor illness.
+Otherwise, they’ll transfer you to Male by speedboat.

 – a post office;

 Using a drone, you can take the best photos of Maldives.